al-ce/karaml/docs/config_guide.md

-karaml will print an error message and quit before doing anything with your config if you try to pass anything other than `if` or `unless` as the first 'element' of the condition.
+karaml will print an error message and quit before doing anything with your config if you try to pass anything other than `if` or `unless` as the first sub-string of the condition.

 Notice that in the last mapping, we added multiple conditions.
 Since it's a dictionary(-like object) we can add as many as we like so long as they're